 Businesses as well, are turning to the cloud because it saves time, money, and increases productivity.
 For a monthly service fee, a business can have access to a scalable, high powered computing service from wherever they are working.
 The major cloud computing services run on secure data centers and these data centers are kept upgraded to the latest generation of computer hardware.

-- Infrastructure-as-a-service (IaaS) – Customers rent IT infrastructure from a cloud provider on a pay-as-you-go basis.
+- Infrastructure as a Service (also referred to as IaaS) – Customers rent IT infrastructure from a cloud provider on a pay-as-you-go basis.
 IaaS is the most basic and common type of cloud service.

-- Platform as a service (PaaS) - Supplies an on-demand service for developing, testing, delivering, and managing software applications.
+- Platform as a Service (also referred to as PaaS) – Supplies on-demand services for tasks related to: development & testing, delivery and managing software applications.

-- Software as a service (SaaS) – Is service that provides a method for delivering software applications through the Internet, on demand, and usually via subscription.
+- Software as a service (also referred to as SaaS) – Is service that provides a method for delivering software applications through the Internet, on demand, and usually via subscription.